 Finding Joy in Grief During the Holidays

-The holidays are tough for many grieving families.
+This time of celebration may be tough for those missing loved ones during the holidays.
 What was once a joyous occasion filled with lights, gifts and shared memories may feel different after a family member or pet passes on.
-Individuals may experience heightened grief during the holidays and struggle to enjoy themselves as they once did.
+Individuals may be coping with grief during the holidays and struggle to enjoy themselves as they once did.
 However, the Let Your Love Grow team believes that grief may coexist with the joys of the holiday season — you may even be able to use your feelings to foster new life through a memorial plant or new holiday traditions.

 The holiday season is often the one time a year when extended family members gather together in celebration.
 Though time may have passed since your loss, gathering together may heighten feelings of loneliness, loss and sadness in their absence.

-When experiencing grief personally, your brain activates the areas responsible for emotion and stress.
+When experiencing grief or missing loved ones during the holidays, your brain activates the areas responsible for emotion and stress.
 As a result, grieving individuals may struggle to eat, sleep or concentrate this holiday season.
 If you are experiencing grief yourself, remember that it’s a universal feeling with no set timeline or rules.
 The best thing to do is to let feelings be your guide as you decide what the holiday season will entail for you.

 When looking from the outside in, it may be hard to dissect someone else's emotions.
 You must keep in mind that every individual handles the grieving process differently.
 Some may want to reminisce, while others may avoid the subject of loss altogether.
-If you aim to understand grief during the holidays, you may want to focus on what you know about the affected individual.
+If you want to understand how someone is coping with grief during the holidays, you may want to focus on what you know about the affected individual.
 Consider their relationship with the deceased and how loss may have changed their life.
 Take time to learn their boundaries around the subject and, most importantly, be supportive.

 Finding the Gift of New Life